jannkaRAK1911/Analysis-of-the-ascites-data-to-identify-relationships-with-the-platinum-treatment-response-/README.md

 ## Installation & Required Packages

-To run this pipeline, you will need **R (version 4.0 or higher)**.
+To run this pipeline, you will need **R (version 4.5.2)**.
 You can install all required dependencies by running the following snippet inside your R console:

 ```R
 required_packages <- c(